The Death of Paid Acquisition

 What This Means for You

-If you're still running the 2019 playbook — creative testing at scale, audience segmentation, ROAS optimization — you're playing a game that no longer exists.
+If you're still running the 2019 playbook, creative testing at scale, audience segmentation, ROAS optimization, you're playing a game that has quietly stopped existing.

 - Cultural relevance over media efficiency

-We're going back to that world.
-The only question is whether you're building for it or still optimizing for the one that's disappearing.
+We're walking back into that world.
+The only question is whether you're building for it, or still optimizing for the one that's disappearing.